For more information about living kidney donation, who can donate, and the testing that’s done to match donors and recipients, go to

 Most people are born with 2 kidneys, but together, 2 kidneys can do more work than what the body needs.
 Living donors can live healthy, normal lives with 1 kidney.

 Living donors often donate because they want the recipient to be healthier and have a better quality of life.

 Who can be a living donor?

-- A person over 18 years of age.
+- a person 18 years of age or older

 Who is the best match?

 All donors have many tests done to make sure you get the best match possible.